-James Lee Burke was born in Houston, Texas, in 1936 and grew up on the Texas-Louisiana gulf coast.
+James Lee Burke was born in Houston, Texas, in 1936 and grew up on the Texas-Louisiana Gulf Coast.
 He attended Southwestern Louisiana Institute and later received a B.A.
-Degree in English and an M.A. from the University of Missouri in 1958 and 1960 respectively.
-Over the years he worked as a landman for Sinclair Oil Company, pipeliner, land surveyor, newspaper reporter, college English professor, social worker on Skid Row in Los Angeles, clerk for the Louisiana Employment Service, and instructor in the U.S. Job Corps.
+Degree in English, and an M.A. from the University of Missouri in 1958, and 1960 respectively.
+Over the years he worked as a Landman for Sinclair Oil Company, Pipeliner, Land Surveyor, Newspaper Reporter, College English Professor, Social Worker on Skid Row in Los Angeles, Clerk for the Louisiana Employment Service, and Instructor in the U.S. Job Corps.

-Burke’s work has been awarded an Edgar twice for Best Crime Novel of the Year.
+Burke’s novels have won The Edgar Award twice, for Best Crime Novel of the Year.
 He has also been a recipient of a Breadloaf and Guggenheim Fellowship and an NEA grant.
-Two of his novels, Heaven’s Prisoners and Two For Texas, have been made into motion pictures.
+Two of his novels, “Heaven’s Prisoners” and “Two For Texas”, have been made into major motion pictures.
 His short stories have been published in The Atlantic Monthly, New Stories from the South, Best American Short Stories, Antioch Review, Southern Review, and The Kenyon Review.
-His novel The Lost Get-Back Boogie was rejected 111 times over a period of nine years, and upon publication by Louisiana State University press was nominated for a Pulitzer Prize.
+His novel, “The Lost Get-Back Boogie” was rejected 111 times over a period of nine years, and upon publication by Louisiana State University Press, was nominated for a Pulitzer Prize.

-Today he and his wife live in Missoula, Montana, and New Iberia, Louisiana.
+Today, He and his Wife live in Missoula, Montana, and New Iberia, Louisiana.